FyroxEngine/Fyrox/examples/README.md

 # Examples

 The engine contains examples for various aspects.
-Currently there is not much, but I'm working on it.
+Currently, there is not much, but I'm working on it.
-It is better to run examples with `--release` flag, because Debug version is too slow.
+It is better to run examples with `--release` flag, because Debug is too slow.
+Also Debug may suffer from a "glitch" when model loads faster than its textures, it is due asynchronous resource loading.

 ## How to build